backyardmillie/dotfiles/README.md

 # millie's dotcries [windows 11]
 ---

-Greetings, unexpected visitor!
-I welcome you to my humble dotfiles repository!
-I have titled the master theme of this repository: **Axaria**!
+hi, welcome to my dotfiles for windows 11 this is what i use (for now) until i get the motivation to install nixos this windows system uses a theme called *axaria-sunset*

 ![Axaria](/dot_config/preview.png)

-I manage my dotfiles with [**chezmoi**](https://github.com/twpayne/chezmoi).
+dotfiles are managed using [**chezmoi**](https://github.com/twpayne/chezmoi).

-## Specifications
+## specifications
 ---

-I don't really know what to put here so have it all

 ```
 OS        >>  Windows 11 24H2 (Tiny11'd)